Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Modelling the hazard function through ODEs

 where $\bx\in{\mathbb R}^p$ are the available covariates.
 This formulation aims at modelling the dynamics of the cumulative hazard function, which implicitly means modelling the hazard function $h(t; \bx) = {H'}(t; \bx )$, rather than obtaining it as a solution, in contrast to our formulation \eqref{eq:general_ode}.
 Moreover, our formulation \eqref{eq:general_ode} produces the hazard function and the cumulative hazard function as solutions of a system of ODEs, in contrast to \eqref{eq:chode}.
-Finally, our formulation \eqref{eq:general_ode} allows for including hidden states variables through the inclusion of additional equations in the system.
-However, some care is needed to guarantee identifiability of parameters, as is the case of any parametric model.
-On the other hand, note that by setting $h(t \mid \btheta) = \Psi(H(t \mid \btheta ), t )$ and $\Psi(H(t_0 \mid \btheta ), t_0 ) = \bY_0 = h_0$, we obtain an (theoretical) equivalence between our formulation \eqref{eq:general_ode} and formulation \eqref{eq:chode}, restricted to survival models with differentiable hazard functions and models without additional hidden states. \cite{tang:2022b} propose to define $\Psi$ through a neural network, with several parameters to estimate.
-Then, the formulation \eqref{eq:chode} is not seen by \cite{tang:2022b} as an approach to model the (cumulative) hazard function, but simply as a device to use a neural network to construct it.
-In contrast, here we focus on the modelling a family of hazard functions, $h$, through the general formulation in \eqref{eq:general_ode}, taking advantage of the vast literature on models using systems of ODEs.
+Finally, formulation \eqref{eq:general_ode} allows for including hidden states variables through the inclusion of additional equations in the system.

+On the other hand, note that by setting $h(t \mid \btheta) = \Psi(H(t \mid \btheta ), t )$ and $\Psi(H(t_0 \mid \btheta ), t_0 ) = \bY_0 = h_0$, we obtain an (theoretical) equivalence between our formulation \eqref{eq:general_ode} and formulation \eqref{eq:chode}, restricted to survival models with differentiable hazard functions and models without additional hidden states.
+More importantly, \cite{tang:2022a} propose to define $\Psi$ through a neural network, with several parameters to estimate.
+Then, the formulation \eqref{eq:chode} is not seen by \cite{tang:2022a} as an approach to model the (cumulative) hazard function, but simply as a device to use a neural network to construct it.

+In sharp contrast, here we focus on \textit{modelling} a family of hazard functions, $h$, through the general formulation in \eqref{eq:general_ode}.
+The modelling will take advantage on the knowledge available on the survival problem at hand, capitalising the vast literature on models using systems of ODEs.

 To provide a comprehensive exploration of the proposed modelling approach, we will focus on the case where no covariates are included in the model.
 Thus, hereafter, we omit the inclusion of covariates in our notation.
 A comment is included in Section~\ref{sec:discussion} on some strategies for adding covariates to our formulation.